-Romans 2:25-29 — For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision.
+25 For circumcision is indeed profitable if you keep the law; but if you are a breaker of the law, your circumcision has become uncircumcision.

-Therefore if the uncircumcision keep the righteousness of the law, shall not his uncircumcision be counted for circumcision?
+26 Therefore, if an uncircumcised man keeps the righteous requirements of the law, will not his uncircumcision be counted as circumcision?

-For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh:
+28 For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh;

 Circumcision was the seal of God’s covenant.

-To be a Jew, one had to be 1) born of Abraham through Isaac and 2) spiritually in good standing with God (circumcision of the heart).
-So born of Abraham and born again of the Spirit.
+To be a Jew, one had to be (1) born of Abraham through Isaac and (2) spiritually in good standing with God (circumcision of the heart).

-Righteousness of the law (verse 26) — an effort to obey one’s conscience
+Righteousness of the law (v.26) — an effort to obey one’s conscience

-Inwardly = literally “in secret” — not obeying the Law for show
+Inwardly (v.29) = literally “in secret” — not obeying the Law for show

 Don’t be circumcised (in an attempt to obey the Law) unless you plan to follow the entire Law.
 For I testify again to every man that is circumcised, that he is a debtor to do the whole law (Galatians 5:3).